MLMogford/MLMogford.github.io/_posts/2022-12-20-dev-machine-build.md

 ---
 layout: post
-title: "Personal development workstation build"
+title: "Personal debug/experiments workstation build"
-excerpt: "Serious ML developers can reduce their cloud expenses by developing locally and deploying containerised apps"
-tags: [Local Development, Freedom to Experiment]
+excerpt: ""
+tags: [Early dev/debug environment]
 comments: true
 ---

+ML developers can reduce cloud expenses by running proof of concept experiments and debug projects locally, using the same containerised environments that will be used to deploy the model.

 ## The Hardware